 In this section you can find useful information about our Station, Squadrons, People and Role.

 RAF Valley is a Royal Air Force station on the island of Anglesey, Wales.
-We provide advanced pilot training using the BAE Hawks for pilots.
+We provide advanced pilot training using BAE Hawk T2 aircraft.

 RAF Mona, also on Anglesey, acts as a relief landing ground.